-1. Quality First Teaching, seeks to engage and support the learning of all children.
-Differentiation for individual pupils is the first step in responding to pupils who have SEND.

-2. A graduated approach is then acted upon.
+- 1. High Quality Teaching, seeks to engage and support the learning of all children.
+Reasonable adjustments for individual pupils are the first step in responding to pupils who have SEND. - 2.
+A graduated approach is then acted upon.
 This involves more detailed approaches, more frequent review and more specialist expertise in successive cycles in order to match interventions to the SEN of the child.
 The process is: